AGiXT/hub/extensions/README.md

 ## AGiXT Extensions

-Extensions are the way to add functionality to AGiXT.
-They are Python files that are installed into AGiXT and can be used to add new commands.
+Extensions are the way to extend the functionality of AGiXT with other software APIs or Python modules.
+Extensions are Python files that are placed in the `extensions` folder.
+AGiXT will automatically load all extensions and commands associated when it starts.

 ### Creating an Extension